hype-app/gestpay-api/source/includes/_wscryptdecrypt.md

 <sup id="fn1">1.
 Each field can be up to a maximum of 300 characters in length.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>

+Information included in the `customInfo` attribute is defined in the Back Office environment in the **"Fields & Parameters"** section.

+### RequestToken

 > `RequestToken` example we are requesting a token to store the payment data.

-### RequestToken

 ```xml
 <Encrypt>